-IMPORTANT NOTICE: Quality Insights of Delaware will no longer be performing case review and appeals beginning August 1, 2014.
+IMPORTANT NOTICE: Quality Insights of Delaware no longer performs Medicare case reviews and appeals.
 The new Beneficiary and Family Centered QIO for the region that includes Delaware is KEPRO.
 For more details on this transition, please click here.

 Introducing a New Approach to Quality Improvement in Delaware

 Quality Insights of Delaware will continue working with providers and DE communities to improve health care quality as part of Quality Insights Quality Innovation Network, a new Quality Innovation Network-Quality Improvement Organization (QIN-QIO) chartered by the Centers for Medicare & Medicaid Services (CMS).
 The new network is comprised of five states (Delaware Pennsylvania, West Virginia, New Jersey, and Louisiana) and became effective on August 1, 2014.

 Get ready to participate.